Comac (youth movement): Sociocultural activities

 Comac also participates in outside events, such as the World Festival of Youth and Students or the yearly ManiFiesta, a two-day concert in Belgium featuring world music and hip hop, guest speakers, debates, workshops and bookshops.

 Relations

 Comac connects with intranational movements as well as foreign organizations.
 It has ties with other socialist youth wings as the Dutch Communist Youth Movement (CYM) and French Mouvement Jeunes Communistes de France and is a member of the World Federation of Democratic Youth.

 Intranationally, it has ties with several feminist, anti-fascist, pacifist and volunteer movements.
 Comac also works with a multitude of peace movements, such as Pax Christi and the Belgian Vrede vzw and Hart Boven Hard.
 Comac also seeks close cooperation with Belgian civil society organizations.

 RedFox

 The WPB is home to a second youth wing, RedFox, for people between 14 and 18 years of age.
 The organization was founded in 2015.
 Much like Comac, it engages in solidarity actions and political movements as anti-racism, anti-sexism, climate movement, gender equality and LGBT support.

-The youth wing has its own online shop, where free movement stickers can be obtained.